 A. Purpose statement.
 The Recreation, Open Space and Education (ROSE) Zoning District is intended to provide for diverse active and passive recreation activities, preserve open space and host a variety of educational facilities for people of varied age groups and abilities.
 The 2010 Comprehensive Master Plan recognized the development pressures facing the City of North Wildwood and the risk that such pressures place on the City's recreation, open space and educational facilities and recommended the creation of a new ROSE zoning classification for these valuable assets.

 B. Conditional uses permitted.
-All uses and structures in the Recreation, Open Space and Education Zoning District shall be considered conditional structures and uses and shall be subject to approval by the Planning or Zoning Board, as the case may be.
+All uses and structures in the Recreation, Open Space and Education Zoning District shall be considered conditional structures and uses and shall be subject to approval by the Planning Board.

 (1) Permitted conditional uses: